Ravencentric/ravencentric.github.io/content/projects.md

 output directly from Python gets annoying pretty quickly.

 This library is basically a thin wrapper around that.
-It runs `mkvmerge -J` and turns the JSON output into typed Python objects so I don’t have to deal with it myself.
+It runs `mkvmerge -J` and turns the JSON output into typed Python objects so I don't have to deal with it myself.

 [`mkvmerge`]: https://mkvtoolnix.download/doc/mkvmerge.html